WalkerMx/ESRGAN_Python_Embedded/README.md

-# ESRGAN_Python_Embedded
-ESRGAN with Python Embedded for AutoCrispy
+# ESRGAN Python Embedded
+This is the repo for delivering prepackaged ESRGAN installations.

+*If any part of this belongs to you, and you don't like it, message me and I will remove it.*